MajickTek/GenericMultiplayerConnector/readme.md

 ## Games using this library
-As of writing this, the library is less than a week old.
 Multiplayer Tetris is included in the library, where the game speeds up when an opponent completes a row.

 I've also retrofitted a version of Tempest to be multi-player.
 This can be found [here](https://github.com/SteveSmith16384/wbt-multiplayer).

+Also, a multiplayer maze game called [MazEvolution](https://bitbucket.org/SteveSmith16384/mazeevolution).

 ### Credits